bestit/commercetools-order-export-bundle/README.md

     # Please provide the service id for your flysystem file system.
     filesystem:           ~ # Required

+    # Please provide the service id for your logging service.
+    logger:               logger
     orders:

         # Should we use a paginated list of orders (or is the result list changing by "itself")?